awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-mkt-algo-tune.md

 # Use an Algorithm to Run a Hyperparameter Tuning Job<a name="sagemaker-mkt-algo-tune"></a>

 A hyperparameter tuning job finds the best version of a model by running many training jobs on your dataset using the algorithm and ranges of hyperparameters that you specify\.
 It then chooses the hyperparameter values that result in a model that performs the best, as measured by a metric that you choose\.
-For more information, see [Automatic Model Tuning](automatic-model-tuning.md)\.
+For more information, see [Perform Automatic Model Tuning](automatic-model-tuning.md)\.

 You can create use an algorithm resource to create a hyperparameter tuning job by using the Amazon SageMaker console, the low\-level Amazon SageMaker API, or the Amazon SageMaker Python SDK\.